shupershuff/D2rSPLoader/README.md

 # Overview
-A cutdown version of D2rLoader specifically aimed at providing features for single player.<br>
+A cutdown version of [D2rLoader](https://github.com/shupershuff/Diablo2RLoader) specifically aimed at providing features for single player.<br>
 Useful for tracking total time spent across each character on Grail :)
 <br>
 ![image](https://github.com/user-attachments/assets/ab3bed8e-a493-4472-b113-48d2eb970500)<br>

 ## Features
-Work in progress but plan to enable the following features:
 **Main features**
-- Track time spent per character by assessing save game files for changes
+- Track time spent per character by assessing save game files for changes.
-- Launches in offline mode for those who want to help their mates fill games online but still play single player (uses parameter '-region xxx')
+- Launches in offline mode for those who want to help their mates fill games online but still play single player (uses parameter '-region xxx').
-- Option to skip intro videos and in game videos (works with mods or if using -direct -txt)
+- Option to skip intro videos and in game videos (works with mods or if using -direct -txt).
 - Ability to start Grail App of your choosing (if not already running at game launch).
 - Ability to start Run timer app of your choosing (if not already running at game launch).
-- Ability to show only characters your interested in on main screen (allows you to hide mules from display)
+- Ability to show only characters your interested in on main screen (allows you to hide mules from display).
 - Ability to set launch options for seed, enablerespec, playersX, resetofflinemaps.

 ### Swap Character Sets